moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

 ## user profile, upon change username, if there are no messages yet, the username under Connected Users does not change upon save.
 However, if there are messages by the user, then username does change in all places.
 * to test this, remove all messages for a user and change the user name.
 Upon save of the new user name, you should see the new user name under Connected Users.
 Impact 3 - user must always see the change, otherwise user will waste time wondering why that cant see the change and assume that app is buggy/broken.
+Effort 2

-DM: todoMM: put a Effort number for all the items above
+(done)DM: todoMM: put a Effort number for all the items above

 # done